Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/deepseek-sparse-attention/deepseek-sparse-attention-content.md

 c_t^{KV} = W^{DKV} \cdot h_t
 $$

+*Note: The superscript $KV$ indicates this compressed vector will be used to create both Key and Value.*

 -  **What it does:** This is the most critical step for saving memory.
 It takes the large, high-dimensional input vector for the current token ($h_t$) and projects it down into a much smaller, low-dimensional vector called the **compressed latent vector** ($c_t^{KV}$).
 -  **$W^{DKV}$:** This is a learned "Down-projection" matrix.
 The model learns how to best squish the information from $h_t$ into $c_t^{KV}$ during training.
 -  **Analogy:** Think of $h_t$ as a high-resolution image and $c_t^{KV}$ as a highly compressed JPEG.
 The JPEG is much smaller to store but retains the most important visual information. $c_t^{KV}$ is the only part related to the token's *content* that gets stored in the cache.